AriFordsham/GHCWiki/debugging/installing-packages-inplace.md

 ## Plan A: Cabal is up to date

-If your installed `cabal` is sufficiently up to date, you can say
+If your installed `cabal` is sufficiently up to date, you can just use [ cabal install](http://hackage.haskell.org/trac/hackage/wiki/CabalInstall):

 ```wiki
 cabal install --with-ghc=<inplace-ghc> --global <package>